grafana/grafana/docs/sources/panels-visualizations/visualizations/traces/index.md

 The results in the Traces panel include links to the **Explore** page that renders the trace.
 You can add other links to traces in the table that fill in the `traceId` dashboard variable when selected, so that the trace is visualized in the same dashboard.

-To do so, you need to create a set of data links in the panel.
-Take the following steps:
+To create a set of data links in the panel, use the following steps:

 1. In the right-side menu, under **Data links**, select **Add link**.
 1. Add a **Title** for the data link.